Reproductive carrier screen

-- A three-gene panel looks for mutations causing three common genetic conditions: cystic fibrosis, spinal muscular atrophy and Fragile X syndrome.
-Around 6% of people in Australia will carry a mutation for one of these conditions.
-One in 160 couples will both be carriers.
+- A three-gene panel looks for mutations causing three common genetic conditions: cystic fibrosis, spinal muscular atrophy and fragile X syndrome.
+Around 5% of people in Australia will carry a mutation for one of these conditions.
+One in 240 couples will both be carriers.
 These couples are at risk of having an affected child.
 More details can found here or download a brochure.

 Click here to download a quick reference guide to assist you with understanding these reproductive carrier screening options.

 The ideal time for screening is before pregnancy.
 This gives the couple time to consider what arises from the test result.
 Couples will then be able to make informed choices about their reproductive plans.